CenterForOpenScience/modular-file-renderer/README.md

 Whether you're a developer who knows of interesting libraries for file rendering or a scientist with a need for particular file support, or both, feel free to make suggestions on our [Issue Tracker](https://github.com/CenterForOpenScience/modular-file-renderer/issues?state=open).

+When you build your own renderer, keep track of its progress here by modifying this readme when you push changes.
 ##
 | renderer          | filetype(s)        | status   |
 | :---------------: | :----------------: | :------: |